Jelors/jv-fruit-shop/README.md

 # Fruit Shop
 Let's imagine that we have a fruit store.
-Every day in the store, there are a number of activities, information about which is recorded in a workWithFile during the day.
+Every day in the store, there are a number of activities, information about which is recorded in a file during the day.
-The current input workWithFile is sent to the program in CSV format (it is recommended to use standard libraries for parsing).
+The current input file is sent to the program in CSV format (it is recommended to use standard libraries for parsing).

 Your tasks are:
-- read data from the CSV workWithFile
+- read data from the CSV file
 - process these data
 - generate a report based on processed data
-- write a report to a new CSV workWithFile
+- write a report to a new CSV file

 There are four activities at the store:
 ```text